hwang1607/dl-reader/README.md

 https://dl-reader.netlify.app/

 This is a simple driver’s license reader that uses OpenCV and Tesseract to read text.
-It is built with ReactJS, react-webcam, OpenCV.js, and Tesseract.js.
+It's built with ReactJS, react-webcam, OpenCV.js, and Tesseract.js.

 The website scales correctly with differing screen sizes and can be used on mobile devices.
 It allows webcam screenshots using react-webcam or direct file uploads.